slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 restApi="{\"project\": \"name,numberOfEmployees\"}"
 >}}

-When you run the above query you will get something like this as the output:
+When you run the above query, you will get output like this:

 ```js
 {"id":"57fd2d64e4b0ce322b0c8349","name":"Photolist","numberOfEmployees":83}